PokemonSanFran/pokeemerald-expansion/docs/docs/README.md

 # How to see the manual right now

-You can [view pages on Github directly](https://github.com/PokemonSanFran/pokeemerald-expansion/tree/features.md/docs/docs), *but* it is not an accurate representation of how they'll look in the manual itself.
+You can [view pages on GitHub directly](https://github.com/PokemonSanFran/pokeemerald-expansion/tree/features.md/docs/docs), *but* it is not an accurate representation of how they'll look in the manual itself.
 To see the manual in all its glory:

 1. Clone this repo: https://github.com/PokemonSanFran/pokeemerald-expansion/tree/features.md
 1. Navigate to `docs/` in your terminal and run